 Note that pre-view releases must be marked as such by you as a reseller towards the end customer, and that you must make the end customer aware of the terms that apply to the end customer in the Microsoft Customer Agreement.
 Action, state this in Appendix 2.

 Some Azure services have usage restrictions, and they may be changed by MS from time to time.
 See: http://azure.microsoft.com/en-us/documentation/articles/azure-subscription-service-limits/ for more information.
 These should be checked and if relevant be informed to the end customers.
-Where applicable, addresses in Appendix 2.
+Action, where applicable, addresses in Appendix 2.

+Since you as a reseller have 1) a duty to verify that the customers you have resold online services to only use original software, and 2) an obligation to verify that the customers are correctly licensed both for software, client licenses, terminal server licenses and subscriptions for online services in general, it should be considered for each individual customer whether such efforts are paid for through the "ordinary" resale income, or whether this should be paid separately for.
+For Azure services based on consumption, correct licensing will normally be ensured through Microsoft's own counter, but if you as a reseller resell subscriptions to software products/services with more complex licensing models, for example based on the number of users, devices etc., then license verification will take more time.
+For example, for D365, SharePoint, etc. In such cases, consideration should be given to charging a special fee to fulfil this license audit obligation.
+Action, address any additional payment, for example on T&M, in the price appendix (appendix 7).

 You will disclose to end customers that Azure Stack Hub software is hosted by you as a reseller and that use of such software/service is subject to your privacy statement and not Microsoft's.
 Action; where relevant this can be addressed in your data processing agreement with end customer.

 DO NOT list MS as a supplier to government customers.
 MS says you are solely responsible for delivering with such customers.
 I.e. should not be identified as a subcontractor in Appendix 6.
 Nor for private customers.